 Markets for amaranth are limited, and current demand for amaranth products can be met with approximately 3,000 acres annually.
-The largest amaranth grain consumer is the health food industry, where organic and transitional production carry a market premium.
+The largest amaranth grain consumer is the health food industry, where organic and transitional production carries a market premium.
+Market price for amaranth is typically $0.90-$1.00/lbs.

-The Thomas Jefferson Agricultural Institute provides production and marketing information indicating that seed yields are about 1,000 pounds per acre, conventional amaranth seed sells for $0.40 per pound and organic amaranth seed for around $0.65 per pound.
-While there are extra costs associated with seed cleaning, production costs are comparable to sorghum and soybeans.
-Major costs are associated with transportation, because there are only three major buyers in the United States: Arrowhead Mills (Texas), Health Valley (California) and Nu-World Amaranth (Chicago, Illinois).
+Major costs are associated with transportation because there are only four major buyers in the United States: Arrowhead Mills (Texas), Health Valley (California), Amaranth Resources (Minnesota), and Nu-World Amaranth (Illinois).
 Some growers also market directly to consumers or to local bakeries.

 - Amaranth (Chinese Spinach), Texas A&M University.